developerstephanieb/markdown/README.md

 ## Links

-Create hyperlinks using inline, reference, or internal (anchor) styles.
+Hyperlinks can be inline, reference-style, or internal (anchor).

 ```markdown
 This is an inline link to [NASA](https://www.nasa.gov "Visit NASA") with an optional hover title.